dojo/framework/docs/en/middleware/supplemental.md

 Certain web app requirements are best implemented when widgets have access to information about the DOM.
 Common examples are:

 -   Responsive UIs that are not tied to specific device types but instead adapt to varying element sizes given available page real estate.
--   Lazy-loading data only when needed once certain elements become visible in the users' viewport - such as infinite scroll lists.
+-   Lazy-loading data only when needed once certain elements become visible in a user's viewport - such as infinite scroll lists.
 -   Directing element focus and responding to user focus changes

 Middleware does not need to be tied to the DOM however; the concept can also be used for more generic concerns around a widget's rendering lifecycle.
 Common examples of such requirements are: